 There are several key stages when handling a complaint:

-Thank the customer for complaining - You should consider yourself lucky that the customer is prepared to give up their time and money to let you know they have a problem, instead of just walking away - a complaint is a gift.
+- Thank the customer for complaining.
+A complaint is a gift.
+Consider yourself lucky that the customer is prepared to give up their time to let you know they have a problem, instead of just walking away.

-Say that you are sorry that the problem has happened - This is NOT an admission of guilt on your part, it's just good manners.
+- Say that you are sorry that the problem has happened.
+This is not an admission of guilt on your part; it's good manners.

-Start with the view that the customer has a valid point, not that they are trying to rip you off - It is true that there are some professional complainers out there, but they are in the minority, and, if you are a local store, you probably know them anyway.
-Accepting that the customer may well have a point, even internally, may well trigger off ideas for an acceptable resolution.
+- Start with the view that the customer has a valid point, not that they are trying to rip you off.
+There are some professional complainers out there, but they are in the minority, and, if you are a local store, you probably know them anyway.
+Accepting that the customer may well have a point should trigger ideas for an acceptable resolution.

-Get all the facts first - Letting the customer give you all of the information helps you fully understand the situation AND, if they are emotional, will give them time to calm down.
+- Get the facts first.
+Letting the customer give you all of the information helps you fully understand the situation and, if they are emotional, will give them time to calm down.

-Minimise reasons for complaints - Do you have a continuous improvement culture?
+- Minimise reasons for complaints.
+Do you have a culture of continuous improvement?
 Do you check customer (and employee) satisfaction regularly?
 Do you check the quality of the goods sold in your organisation?

-Always respond - Make sure that EVERYONE who complains on the telephone, by letter, or by email gets a rapid and appropriate response.
+- Always respond.
+Make sure that everyone who complains gets a rapid and appropriate response.

-Listen to your staff - They nearly always care about your company and doing a good job.
-They are also much closer to the customers than you are.
-Ask their views regularly and make changes when they are sensible.
-Make sure THEIR complaints are handled too.
+- Listen to your staff.
+They are much closer to the customers than you are.
+Ask them for their views regularly and make changes when they are sensible.
+Make sure their complaints are handled too.

-Remember - it costs at least five times as much to gain a new customer than keep an existing one.
+Remember - it costs at least five times as much to gain a new customer as to keep an existing one.
 Keeping a complaining customer should be the top priority, and at these cost ratios you can afford to be generous in your time and effort.